cunnie/gobonniego/README.md

 ./gobonniego
 ```

-Alternatively, you can run `gobonniego` from source if you're a Golang developer:
+Alternatively, you can run GoBonnieGo from source if you're a Golang developer:

 ```
 go get github.com/cunnie/gobonniego